CHIPS NOT DEAD (YET)

 Now compile Linux, U-Boot and build a rootfs image using Buildroot:

-cd "${BR}"
+cd "${BR_DIR}"

 make nextthingco_chip_defconfig